northwang-lucky/soft-storage/docs/guide/advanced/module-protect.md

 window.localStorage.setItem('unprotected_storage_key', 'foo');
 ```

-So we all know that once this line of code is executed, the data structure of the storage module will be destroyed:
+However, we all know that once this line of code is executed, the data structure of the storage module will be destroyed:

 ![foo-storage](~@imgs/advanced/module-protect/foo-storage.jpg)